IoELab/gh-pages-example/team.md

 # Person A

-Short bio ...
+Short bio of yuemin

 # Person B

-Short bio ...
+Short bio of yuemin1

 # Person C

-Short bio ...
+Short bio of yuemin2